SwiftlyPHP/framework/README.md

 ## Routing

 Lets say I want to define a `/hello` route.
-The first thing you'd need to do is edit the `routes.json` file.
-This file can be found in the `config/` directory and will contain a list containing all the possible routes in your application, along with the controllers they map to and the HTTP methods they support.
+The first thing I need to do is edit the `routes.json` file.
+This file can be found in the `config/` directory and contains a list containing all the possible routes in your application, along with the controllers they map to and the HTTP methods they support.

 If you open the example `config/routes.json` file, you should see something similar to the following: